 Yes, crypto prediction markets are legal.
 The best sites offering them are regulated by the CFTC in the US.
 That said, always consult your local laws to know if you can trade crypto prediction event contracts on specific sites.

 There are no sites for making cryptocurrency bets since online sportsbooks don’t cover the category.
 However, you can opt for prediction market sites that let you trade crypto event contracts.
-The best ones are Kalshi, Robinhood, and Polymarket.
+The best ones include Kalshi and Polymarket.

 Yes, crypto prediction markets pay real money if you get an outcome correctly.
 For events that turn out true, you receive a fixed $1 payout per contract.
 However, if the result goes against your prediction, you’ll get $0.